geludwig/vertiv-power-assist-helper/README.md

 ```

 ### FLUENTD CONFIG (OPTIONAL)
 The TCP/IP stack can be used to send logging messages, for example to Fluentd.
-The following fluentd.config is the most basic example to receive TCP/IP messages in the JSON format.
+The following fluentd.config is the most basic example to receive TCP/IP messages in the JSON format and print it to "/var/log/fluent/fluentd.log" or CLI under Windows.
 ```
 <source>
   @type tcp